 An easement is a nonpossessory interest in the neighbor’s property.
-This is to say that the easement is owned by Party A, whose land the easement is on, and Party B has legal access to the land.
+This is to say that the easement is property of Party A, whose land the easement is on.
+Meanwhile, Party B has legal access to the land.
 Party A can exclude everyone from using the easement except for Party B, while Party B can only exclude someone from the easement if that person’s presence conflict’s with Party B’s ability to access the easement.
-Party A’s land is called the servient estate, while Party B’s land is called the dominant estate because Party B benefits from the easement, while Party A does not necessarily benefit.
+Party A’s land is the servient estate.
+While Party B’s land is the dominant estate; because Party B benefits from the easement; while Party A does not necessarily benefit.

 When Can an Easement be Terminated?

-An easement can only be terminated when one of the following occurs:
+An easement termination comes only when one of the following occurs: